ralna/GALAHAD/doc/Julia/rst-dir/sls_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are:

+		  * **0**
-		  * 0. The import was succesful.
+                    The initialization was successful.

-		  * -26.
+		  * **-26**
                     The requested solver is not available.

 .. index:: pair: function; sls_read_specfile
 .. _doxid-galahad__sls_8h_1ada1e7b9ed799335702f85a551b64bf88: